At that time, I will bring you home,

 Mary shall not be pronounced blessed for simply having been faithful and died and gone to heaven along with all the other faithful departed.
 This is the hope of all Christians who die in the state of sanctifying grace.
 The redemption of their bodies on the Last Day is a divine truth that has been manifested and preluded by the resurrection of Christ (1 Cor 15:20-23).
 Our Lady, on the other hand, is speaking prophetically about her, of a form of bodily redemption that applies exclusively to her and the unique personal relationship she has with God in the hypostatic order of Christ’s incarnation.

-The secondary fulfilment of Mary’s prophecy, therefore, is eschatologically found in her Assumption.
+The secondary fulfilment of Mary’s prophecy is thus eschatologically found in her Assumption.
 The highest expression of her being blessed is the glorious redemption of her body united with her immaculate soul and the Beatific Vision of God.
 All future generations shall pronounce Mary blessed for having received this pre-eminent favour that no other human being shall ever receive by God’s gratuitous grace, not only because she is the Mother of God, but also because of the other extended privilege which God favoured her with because of her Divine motherhood – her Immaculate Conception and freedom from all stain of sin.